FlyingMatrix/transformer/README.md

 # transformer
-A pytorch implementation of Transformer model
+A pytorch implementation of transformer model